 Have you ever wanted to know how to grow marijuana?
 Have you ever thought about growing your weed at home?
 If you have then we are here to help you.
-This is a guide to give you a simple, easy to follow steps to grow cannabis.
+This is a guide to give you simple, easy-to-follow steps to grow cannabis.

 We know how overwhelming growing marijuana could be but we reassure you that it’s no different from cultivating vegetables, flowering plants, or ornamental plants.
 As long as you consider the needs of the particular cannabis strain you’re growing and you give your plants plenty of TLC, you’re good to go.